magomed066/magomed066/README.md

-# Hi there 👋, I am Magomed!
+# Hi there 👋, I am Magomed Mamergov!
 ## I am a junior *Frontend developer*, but also I am a little *Backend Developer*

 ### Languages and Technologies